Wednesday, April 8, 2020

 The bride’s entire trousseau was made in Paris by Schiaparelli.

-As he could not attend the festivities in Potsdam, Kaiser Wilhelm wanted the wedding ceremony to take place at Doorn.
-But because Haus Doorn could not accommodate all the guests, it was decided that the couple would be married first in a civil ceremony, as required by German law, in Potsdam, and then go through a Russian Orthodox service at Cecilienhof.
+As he could not attend the festivities in Potsdam, Kaiser Wilhelm wanted the wedding ceremony to be held at Doorn.
+But because Haus Doorn could not accommodate all the guests, it was decided that the couple's civil ceremony required by German law would take place in Potsdam.
+This was followed by the Russian Orthodox service at Cecilienhof.

-The civil wedding took place first, just before the Russian Orthodox wedding.
-According to Kira, the Bürgermeister, “was a good man, though a Nazi official,” who tried to lend “dignity to the occasion.”
+According to Kira, the Bürgermeister, who officiated at the civil marriage, “was a good man, though a Nazi official,” who tried to lend “dignity to the occasion.”
 German law required that the newlyweds be presented with a copy of Hitler’s Mein Kampf, following the ceremony.
 The only witnesses at the civil ceremony were Crown Prince Wilhelm and Grand Duke Kirill.

-More than one hundred guests were present for the Russian service, where Kira wore a “magnificent gown” that had belonged to her grandmother, Grand Duchess Marie of Russia, had worn when she married Prince Alfred, Duke of Edinburgh in 1874.
-The gown was “a court dress of heavy, encrusted brocade,” and the train “was more than two yards long, which hung from the waist and was richly encrusted with silver embroidery and pearls.”
+More than one hundred guests were present for the Russian service, where Kira wore a “magnificent gown” that had belonged to her grandmother, Grand Duchess Marie of Russia when she married Prince Alfred, Duke of Edinburgh in 1874.
+The gown was “a court dress of heavy, encrusted brocade,” with the train "more than two yards long, which hung from the waist and was richly encrusted with silver embroidery and pearls.”

-No alterations were needed for the wedding gown which had been kept at Coburg for 80 years.
+No alterations were needed for the Russian wedding gown, conserved at Coburg for 80 years.
 Crown Princess Cecilie lent Kira a small tiara and a “very fine, old lace veil.”

 At the Russian service, which was conducted in Old Slavonic, the bride was attended by Grand Duchess Anastasia of Mecklenburg, and her marshals were her brother, Wladimir, Grand Duke Dimitri of Russia, Princes Vsevolode of Russia, the Grand Duke of Mecklenburg-Schwerin and his younger son, Duke Christian Ludwig.